mdbergmann/cl-gserver/README.markdown

 As can be seen on the `*ping*` actor definition, it will update it's state by incrementing the received pings.
 Once they are >= 5 it will stop sending a pong.

+## Cleaning up resources

+A GServer/Actor/Agent can be stopped which will stop the message processing thread.
+For GServer and Actor you just send a `:stop` message and it will respond with `:stopped`.
+The `:stop` message is queued the same way as ordinary messages.

+To stop an Agent you need to call `agent-stop` function.
+It will also respond with `:stopped`.